 Introduction & Market Context

-- Predictive Lead Scoring: The AI looks at your past wins and losses, how prospects engage with you, and company data to score every lead.
-This helps your reps focus on the opportunities most likely to close
+- Predictive Lead Scoring: Looks at your past wins and losses, engagement signals, and company data to score every lead.
+Reps focus on the opportunities actually likely to close, not the ones that look impressive in a spreadsheet.

-- Conversational Insights: You can ask your CRM questions in plain English like "Which deals are at risk this quarter?" or "Show me all stalled enterprise deals in Scotland" and actually get useful answers
+- Conversational Queries: Ask your CRM in plain English.
+"Which deals are at risk this quarter?" or "Show me all stalled enterprise deals in Scotland."
+Actually get useful answers.

-The key difference from old-school CRM systems is that AI agents work on their own.
-They pull in data from your emails, calendar, calls, LinkedIn activity, and website visits to keep your database current without anyone having to manually update records.
+The critical difference from old-school CRM: AI agents work continuously.
+They pull from your emails, calendar, calls, LinkedIn activity, and website visits to keep everything current without anyone touching it.
+Your CRM is always accurate.
+Not accurate-ish after end-of-month data entry sessions.

-As of December 2025, we're at a turning point for AI adoption in UK sales.
-About 61% of UK B2B companies now use some form of AI in their CRM or sales process, though how advanced they are varies quite a bit.
-Large enterprises (1,000+ employees) are at 78% adoption, while SMEs (10-250 employees) are sitting at 39%.
+As of 2025, 61% of UK B2B companies use some form of AI in their CRM or sales process.
+But "some form of AI" covers a lot of ground.
+Large enterprises (1,000+ employees) are at 78% adoption.
+SMEs with 10-250 employees sit at 39%.
+That gap is where the opportunity is for smaller businesses.

-- Remote Selling is Here to Stay: Since the pandemic, 72% of UK B2B sales happen remotely.
-AI helps bridge the gap when you're not meeting prospects face-to-face
+- Remote selling is the new normal.
+72% of UK B2B sales now happen remotely.
+AI bridges the relationship gap when face-to-face isn't possible.

 Apollo.io